Skip to content

 What if I’m not sure whether the estate is under $125,000?

 Err on the side of accurate valuation.
 If the estate is close to the threshold, get professional appraisals of real estate and other significant assets before executing the affidavit.
+Banks and the parish recorder can challenge the affidavit later if the actual value clearly exceeded $125,000 — and an invalid affidavit creates title problems for years.

-Can small succession handle debts?
+Can small succession handle debts and creditors?

 What if a bank refuses to accept my small succession affidavit?